 Our receptionists may ask you the reason for your appointment.
 Please do not be offended by this, this is to ensure that you are seen by the appropriate clinician.

 You may be seen by a non-medical practitioner such as an Urgent Care Practitioner, Physician Associate or Clinical Pharmacist.
-Working alongside the Doctors, these are qualified healthcare professionals who are trained to deal with a wide range of conditions and problems.
+Working alongside the Doctors, these are qualified healthcare professionals who are trained to manage a wide range of conditions and problems.

 Emergency appointments are also available for genuine emergencies at the discretion of the staff or duty doctor.